tahopen/maven-parent-poms/README.md

 ## tahopen-parent-pom

 This pom is not meant to be used directly.
-It contains much of what may be needed in both the Community Edition (ce) and Enterprise Edition (ee) stacks of parent poms. pentaho-ce-parent-pom
+It contains much of what may be needed in both the Community Edition (ce) stacks of parent poms. tahopen-ce-parent-pom

 ``` xml
 <parent>